ZJU-DAILY/Tagore/README.md

   * `index_type` - constructed index type, including 'NSG', 'NSSG', 'Vamana', 'CAGRA', and 'DPG'
   * `threshold` - parameter during pruning, for example $\alpha$ in 'Vamana' and 'NSSG'
   * `index_path` - path to store the index
-* `Tagore.Pruning_with_mode(k, num, dim, final_degree, m, ptrs, mode, metric, threshold)` - pruning the initialized kNN graph with the CFS(Collect-Filter-Store) framework introduced in our paper
+* `Tagore.Pruning_with_CFS(k, num, dim, final_degree, m, ptrs, mode, metric, threshold)` - pruning the initialized kNN graph with the CFS(Collect-Filter-Store) framework introduced in our paper
   * `k` - degree of the kNN graph
   * `num` - the number of vectors in the used dataset
   * `dim` - the dimension of vectors